Atmospheric Neutrino Charged-Current Interactions at Large Liquid-Scintillator Detectors: I. Physics of Neutrino-Antineutrino Discrimination: Conclusion

 \begin{itemize} \item {\bf Charged leptons and hadrons} exhibit distinct light topologies in LS: muons produce clear, track-like ionization patterns, electrons generate diffuse, multi-point electromagnetic showers, while hadrons yield multiple-component hadronic showers.
 This difference provides a strong basis for flavor and neutrino-antineutrino identification at the PMT level. \item {\bf Inelasticity}, defined as the fraction of energy transferred to the hadronic system, differs significantly between neutrinos and antineutrinos.
 Neutrinos produce a nearly flat inelasticity distribution, whereas antineutrinos preferentially populate events with smaller hadronic energy shares, resulting in a distribution that rapidly declines as the inelasticity value rises. \item {\bf Captured neutron multiplicity} is dominated by primary neutron production at low neutrino energies, but at higher energies secondary interactions of final-state hadrons in the LS medium become predominant.
 Below about 5\,GeV, antineutrino interactions yield higher neutron multiplicities; above this energy, the trend reverses, with neutrino interactions producing more neutrons. \item {\bf Detector size} significantly affects muon-flavor events due to their long tracks, while electron-flavor events remain largely unaffected.
 For contained muon events, both inelasticity and neutron multiplicity are enhanced by geometric containment, but the intrinsic differences between neutrinos and antineutrinos are simultaneously suppressed. \end{itemize}

-By using the two-dimensional distribution of inelasticity and neutron multiplicity in a BDT classifier, we demonstrate a discrimination power between neutrinos and antineutrinos with AUC values exceeding 70\%.
+By using the two-dimensional distribution of inelasticity and neutron multiplicity in a BDT classifier, we demonstrate a discrimination power between neutrinos and antineutrinos with AUC values exceeding 70\% under {an} idealized detection scenario.
 Performance is better at lower energies, where primary neutron production provides additional separating information.
 For fully-contained muon events, the AUC drops toward 50\% around 20\,GeV, a direct consequence of geometric containment that limits measurable lepton energy and suppresses flavor-sensitive hadronic information.
 Further studies utilizing more advanced machine learning methods that take into account additional features at the PMT level are anticipated to yield improved performance.

-The present analysis also enables improved energy and direction reconstruction for atmospheric neutrino charged-current events in LS detectors~~\cite{Yang:2023rbg}.
-Collectively, these results establish a physics foundation for advanced high-energy neutrino reconstruction and flavor discrimination, which will enable more precise studies of neutrino oscillations, particularly in measurements of the neutrino mass ordering and CP violation with atmospheric neutrinos.
+The present analysis also enables improved energy and direction reconstruction for atmospheric neutrino charged-current events in LS detectors~\cite{Yang:2023rbg}.
+Collectively, these results establish a physics foundation for advanced high-energy neutrino reconstruction and flavor discrimination, which will enable more precise studies of neutrino oscillations, particularly in measurements of the neutrino mass ordering and CP violation with atmospheric neutrinos. { This work establishes the physical foundation and capability for neutrino/antineutrino discrimination in large LS detectors, utilizing truth-level quantities.
+However, the effects of detector response on inelasticity and neutron tagging cannot be neglected.
+For instance, the after-pulse effects~\cite{JUNO:2022hlz} that occur following a GeV-scale physical event can impact the tagging of captured neutrons produced by atmospheric neutrinos.
+Additionally, the resolution of inelasticity may introduce further confusion between neutrinos and antineutrinos.
+These effects necessitate further investigation using more accurate and comprehensive simulations, along with realistic data. }